events

 Please lift up the following in prayer:

-(Contact the church office or pastor for more information, or if you would like to be added to
+(Contact the church office or pastor for more information,

 the e-mail distribution of prayer partne